madebymsi/renjiiiii/README.md

 im really socially awkward at first so mybad if i make it weird 😓 im 15 and i go by any prns!
-YES ill match your energy YES we can c+h YES i wont be dry 😼
+YES ill match your energy YES we can c+h (stranger or not idm) YES i wont be dry 😼

-interests: drawing, msi, forsaken atm!! idk how to add images to this stuid thing i feel like im trying to fly an airplane.
+interests: drawing, msi, forsaken atm!!

+also note i will unadd u dont put effort into our friendship sorry!!

+dni list: people whos only personality is their partner, if u vent everytime we talk, PEOPOE WHO DONT LIKE MANGOS!1! /nsrs